siddharth1998/leetcode/q226-invert-binary-tree/README.md

 ![alt text](image.png)

-Swap the left and right child
+Swap the left and right child, by parsin on each node using recursion